 How long have you been doing it?

-- We started in June 2005 and we've put on a party roughly every couple of months since then.
+We started in June 2005.
+For the first few years we put on a party roughly every couple of months, for the past few years it’s been most months.
 We've used several different locations.

 What's it like?

 The party usually gets going some time between 10:00 and midnight : this is pretty variable, and recently it's been starting earlier and earlier, full-on pretty early and full-up not long after midnight.
 We're always happy when it gets going early!
 The atmosphere is very friendly and welcoming and the dancefloor can get intensely ecstatic, but never intimidating.
 We play a lot of different kinds of music but we don't just throw styles together randomly: we want the night to be a shared musical journey which is fascinating and exhilarating for everyone, but which always has a direction and momentum of its own.

 Everything we play is good to dance to, and we often describe our sound as 'psychedelic'.
 By that we mean that we like music which is both deep and uplifting, rich in rhythmic detail with melody too.
 So our idea of 'psychedelic' music is not the same as that of most people who put on dance parties in London these days.
 We don't play psytrance.
 We come from the tradition for which psychedelia should be exploratory, not formulaic.
 We might play Miles Davis and we might play Madonna.
 We'll play reggae or acid rock or funk or electro-punk or pure shimmering pop if that's the right thing to lift up the party or deepen the vibe at that moment.
 But yes, we do play a lot of underground disco and deep jazzy dance music (from both the funk and house traditions)....If you want to know a bit more about the context then read this essay on the psychedelic origins of disco, and read our notes on what we mean when we say that this is a psychedelic party.